Jang-woo-AnnaSoft/execution-state-preflight/README.md

 A verification layer that runs before an MCP tool call.

-It stands on two gates.
-The first asks whether this is even the right tool.
-The second asks where each argument value came from.
-Neither one produces a value or a justification — both only look things up, and either one can stop the call.
+Three checklists say what has to be true before a call goes out.
+Two gates enforce them.
+Neither gate produces a value or a justification — both only look things up, and either one can stop the call.

 This is not a wall in front of your agent.
 It fills, with a stated source, the blanks that guessing used to fill.
 Execution is still the goal.

 **Status:** a specification, not a library. `createPreflight` refuses to build without six injected hooks.
 See [What you have to implement](#what-you-have-to-implement).

+---

+## The three checklists

+The rules an action needs split by who defines them.
+This split is the whole design — everything below is machinery for enforcing it.

+**Fixed checklist** — which tool are we picking, and are the execution conditions met (when/case)?
+Tool-independent, and identical for every execution.
+In the record these are `c1_when_case`, `c2_user_action_name`, `c3_provider_action_name`.

+**Provider checklist** — required fields, type and format, pre-execution checks, prohibited conditions, extra confirmation conditions.
+Changes per tool.
+Splits again on enforceability: `inputSchema.required` can be gated, while `description` is prose and can't be, so it's recorded as advisory and passed to the model as context.

+**User checklist** — user intent, current context, execution limits, pre-execution checks, preferences.
+Changes with the user's environment rather than with the tool.
+Each item needs a stable `id`; without one there's no key to reattach an answer to, and the run holds.

+The fixed checklist is what Gate 1 asks.
+The provider and user checklists are what Gate 2 asks.

 ---